How to start a popsicle business: a founder's guide

 Calculate your cost per pop

 First, figure out your cost of goods sold (COGS) for each popsicle.
 Add up the price of all ingredients, the stick, and the wrapper.
-For example, a strawberry pop might cost $0.85 per unit when you factor in fruit, sugar, and packaging.
+Suppose a strawberry pop costs $0.85 per unit when you factor in fruit, sugar, and packaging at wholesale prices.
+Add a 5 to 10 percent buffer for waste and recipe testing so your final price reflects your true cost.

 Set your retail and wholesale prices

 Check what similar artisanal brands charge at local markets.
 Most sell for between $4 and $7.
-For wholesale, you will offer a 30-40% discount off your retail price.
-This structure allows retailers to make a profit while giving you consistent, bulk orders.
+For wholesale, offer a 30 to 40 percent discount off your retail price.
+This structure lets retailers make a profit while giving you consistent, bulk orders.

 Create event packages

-For catering, you might want to create simple packages.
-A common model is to offer a flat rate that includes a set number of popsicles and service time.
-For instance, you could charge $500 for 100 popsicles and two hours of cart service.
+For catering, build simple packages.
+A common model is a flat rate that includes a set number of popsicles and service time.
+For instance, charge $500 for 100 popsicles and two hours of cart service.

 Here are 3 immediate steps to take: